Monday, October 7, 2024

 originals are in the Acropolis Museum of Athens and the sixth

-is at the British Museum in London.
+is in the British Museum in London.

 The Parthenon, probably the most recognized of the buildings on the Acropolis, is undergoing